Jsevillamol/PythonUTM/README.md

 2. Every number in the output is expressed in monadic notation separated by blanks.

 #References
-* Boolos, G, Burges J, Jeffrey R. *Computability and Logic, fifth edition*.
+* Boolos G, Burges J, Jeffrey R. *Computability and Logic, fifth edition*.